HewlettPackard/swarm-learning/docs/Install/Install_the_License_Server.md

 6. Enter the lock code you got from the **Install Licenses** page in the HPE Serial Number field and click **Activate**.

 7. Once you activate the licenses, you will see the **Download Files** page.
-Select the keys and the software and download them.
+8. Select and download the **keys and all the listed software files** (7 files).
-8. Install and manage the Swarm Learning license:
+9. Install and manage the Swarm Learning license:

    1. Open the APLS management console.
    2. Select **License Management** -\> **Install License**.